Bodmin and Wadebridge Railway: Origins

-Local interests obtained parliamentary authority to construct the Bodmin & Wadebridge Railway from metal ore mines near Wenford to the port at Wadebridge for onward transport by coastal shipping.
+Local interests obtained an act of Parliament, the Bodmin and Wadebridge Railway Act 1832 (2 & 3 Will.
+4. c. xlvii) to construct the Bodmin & Wadebridge Railway from metal ore mines near Wenford to the port at Wadebridge for onward transport by coastal shipping.
 Sea sand, then used for improving agricultural land, was also to be brought up from Wadebridge.
 The line was also to have a branch to Bodmin and also a one-mile branch to Ruthern Bridge.